keithstric/cloud-sockets/examples/authentication/README.md

 ## Implementation Info

-If `setupHttpUser` is `true` then a entry will be created in the `ChannelManager.userMap` Map.
+If `setupHttpUser` is `true` then an entry will be created in the `ChannelManager.userMap` Map.
 This allows messages with a `userTag` property to be sent to the provided user.
 For example.
 If a user is logged in that has the following user object in `req.session.user`:

 ```json
 {